-Our Reception classes are based in an open plan unit with an expansive outdoor area, which includes grassed areas and covered areas, as well as an area surfaced in soft pour tarmac.
+Our Early Years provision is based in a purpose built open plan unit with an expansive outdoor area, which includes grassed areas and covered areas, as well as an area surfaced in soft pour tarmac.

 Characterising Early Years

 We believe that the Early Years Stage plays a major role in laying the foundations for future learning and success.
 At Bramingham, early years education is formed by a careful balance of direct whole-class teaching, small group teaching, partner work and play.
 We believe that the characteristics of Early Years should include: